xo68/python-experiments/README.md

-# go-experiments
+# Python-experiments
-Repository for practicing the golang programming language
+Repository for practicing the python programming language